 It’s an ancient memory.
-Most likely he doesn’t know why he’s doing it, but something deep inside is telling him he should.
+He most likely doesn’t know why he’s doing it, but something deep inside tells him he should.

 In the wild, wolves howl to communicate with each other.
 It’s a way to let each other know how they feel.
 They also use it to locate each other when separated.
 And, there are those occasions when it’s nothing more than one big sing-a-long; that’s fun and feels good!
 Everyone in the pack joins in!